How to Trade Using the Average True Range Indicator

 - The average true range (ATR) is a great tool for determining the level of volatility across stocks to align your investment choices with your risk profile.

-- The ATR should not be used to identify stop loss and exit targets as past volatility is not a predictor for future activity.
-This average true range trading strategy has a number of flaws, which are identified in this article.
+- The ATR should not be used to identify stop loss and exit targets as past volatility is not a predictor of future activity.

 What is the average true range indicator?